elatoron1/elatoron1/README.md

+# About me

+### Hi there 👋

+I'm learning GitHub and exploring how to create awesome projects.

 - 👋 Hi, I’m Carlos Duarte from Mexico
 - 👀 I’m interested in electronics, for example instrumentation, microcontrollers and FPGAs.
 - 🌱 I’m currently learning Verilog, ARM and obviously GitHub